CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

 ![Resource Costing](./media/resource-costing/resource-costing.webp)

-## General information
+## General Information

 Resource Costing is created automatically upon adding a new Resource to the system.
-For every Resource, separate Resource Costing is created for each of the Cost Categories in the system (Note that Resource Costing for Cost Category 000 cannot be edited on this form).
+For every Resource, separate Resource Costing is created for each of the [Cost Categories](../costing-material-and-resources/cost-categories.md) in the system (Note that Resource Costing for Cost Category 000 cannot be edited on this form).

 During the Item Cost Roll-up for a semi-finished or finished product, these fixed and variable overhead values will be displayed within the Fixed and Variable Overhead columns.